An Abelian Category of Motivic Sheaves: Premotivic sheaves

 yields an extension, which is the base change functor $f^*:\PM(S,\Sigma,s)\to \PM(T,\Lambda,t)$.
 If $f(t)\not= s$, set $T' = T\coprod s'$ where $s' = s-f(t)$.
 Then the map

 which is $f$ on $T$ and identity on $s'$, satisfies (*).
 We now define $f^*$ as the composite

 where $p$ is the projection. \end{constr}

 We can always extend a morphism of stratified varieties to a morphism of pointed stratified varieties, and this way obtain base change functor $f^*:\PM(S,\Sigma)\to \PM(T,\Lambda)$.
 Alternately, we could define this directly in the spirit of remark~\ref{rmk:PM} without recourse to base points.
-We mention two important special cases of this construction: \begin{enumerate} \item The construction applies to refinement, leading to faithful exact embeddings $\rho_{\Sigma,\Lambda}:\PM(S,\Sigma)\to \PM(S,\Lambda)$. \item When $T$ is a $k$-rational base point, we get a fibre functor $\PM_{ls}(S)\to \PM(k)$. \end{enumerate}
+We mention two important special cases of this construction: \begin{enumerate} \item The construction applies when $S=T$ and $\Lambda$ refines $\Sigma$.
+This leads to faithful exact embeddings $\rho_{\Sigma,\Lambda}:\PM(S,\Sigma)\to \PM(S,\Lambda)$. \item When $T=s$ is the of set of, say $n$, base points, we get an embedding $\PM(S,\Sigma)\to \PM(k)^n$. \end{enumerate}